kmac303/Visional-Glassy-Field/README.md

 Audio Reactive elements include movement based on the audio input's time.
 Bass Hits will affect shadows and the purple glow.

-Scene Controls have been added to allow the user to adjust parameters within the scene like glow, intensity, vibrance, camera parameters, and more.
+Scene controls allow the user to adjust parameters within the scene like glow, intensity, vibrance, camera parameters, and more.

 Demo video: https://www.youtube.com/watch?v=3HpyvFEv1yg